The SHAAP Team

 Involved in strategic issues both locally and nationally, in the planning and delivering of integrated, multi-agency care and treatment.

 Consultant Hepatologist at Glasgow Royal Infirmary since 2003.
 MD Research at Royal Infirmary of Edinburgh.
+Honorary Professor at the University of Glasgow.
+Chair of the Alcohol Harms Group for the Glasgow ADP.
 Interests in alcoholic liver disease and portal hypertension.
 Involved in the development of the Glasgow Alcoholic Hepatitis Score (GAHS) and other areas of outcomes research in liver disease.
 Co-developer of the Glasgow Modified Alcohol Withdrawal Score (GMAWS).

 Senior Lecturer and Honorary Consultant in Oral Surgery at Glasgow University's Dental School, her research interests include alcohol and violence and she has published in both of these fields.
 Christine has worked extensively to research the efficacy of ABI in Oral and Maxillofacial Surgery in Glasgow and their efficacy is such that alcohol interventions are now provided as part of normal care to facial trauma patients.
 She has also been involved in encouraging the dental profession to include routine alcohol enquiry for every patient and this has been adopted by SDCEP as part of their Oral Health Assessment and Review.
 She has recently been involved in the first trials of sobriety testing using remote transdermal alcohol monitors in the UK in both student and offending groups.
 She set up Medics against Violence in 2008 and through this organisation provides school interventions on violence and alcohol as well as training for health professionals in dealing with domestic abuse and rape and sexual assault.
 Alcohol features prominently in all these other areas.

 Harpreet trained in general practice before going into public health.
 He worked as a consultant in public health medicine in Lanarkshire focusing on prevention, including screening programmes, alcohol and drug misuse services, and partnership working with local authorities.
 He then worked as a Medical Advisor in NHS Quality Improvement Scotland (NHS QIS) before returning to NHS Lanarkshire as Director of Public Health and Health Policy.
 He retired in 2017.
 Harpreet is a trustee of a charity called UK-Med and a Board member of the Scottish Environment Protection Agency (SEPA).